ETHZ-TEC/exot_wiki/1.-The-Application-Library/Provided-components.md

 The meter host combines a number of metering modules into a single component.
 The modules only need to be provided as template parameters.
 Since we often combine the meter host with a logger component, these two have been joined for the sake of performance and ease of use. *The plain meter host is also available, but is not as well supported.*

+The meter host assembles the readings of individual metering modules into a tuple and timestamps them.
+It also gathers descriptions from the modules and produces a CSV header.

 ###### Example

 ```c++